Exadra37/bash-package-manager/README.md

 **NOTES:**

 * the alias `bpm` will work for any of your projects using this package, therefore you may want to add it permanently to your shell.
-* with alias or without alias, this package must be always called from the root of your project and have the package already installed in the vendor folder.
+* with alias or without alias, this package must be always called from the root of your project.

 ## How to Use